nearform-actions/github-action-project-changelog/README.md

 - repo (all)
 - admin:org -> read:org

-Go to your repository and create the following secret:
+Create the following secret in your repository
 - `GH_CHANGELOG_PAT_TOKEN`

 Workflow configured with your PAT: